elixir-europe-training/ELIXIR-TrP-FAIR-Converge/_lesson-plans/findable-data/topics/2-persistent-identifiers.md

         label: >-
           A1. (meta)data are retrievable by their identifier using a standardised communications protocol
+description: >-
+  Persistent identifiers (PIDs) are long-lasting, globally unique references assigned to digital objects such as datasets, publications, software, researchers, or organizations.&#x20;

+  PIDs importance can be taught by starting with the issues that researchers can face in case PIDs are not present.

+  **Problem scenario**&#x20;

+  * A dataset cited in a paper cannot be found, or

+  * A dataset cited in a paper has several name variations and locations, or

+  * The dataset link leads to a "404 - Page Not Found"

+  Researchers would then discuss, for instance, what went wrong, who is affected, how trust, reproducibility and reuse are affected.

+  **Introduction of PIDs within the FAIR framework**

+  * Emphasize that PIDs are required for data and metadata to be Findable

+  **Concrete PIDs examples**

+  * DOI

+  * ORCID

+  * ...

+  **Active learning activity**

+  Propose a group exercise in which each group receives a fictional case:

+  * Group 1 gets a dataset without a DOI;

+  * Group 2 gets an author without ORCID;

+  * ...

+  Researchers are asked to identify what is missing, which PID should have been assigned

+  **Reflection**

+  Highlight how PIDs are connected to OS policies, funder requirements, long-term preservation, etc..
 ---
 ## Topic, definition and scope